 Requires iOS 4.2 or later.
 Compatible with iPhone, iPad, and iPod touch.

-soft112.com lists downloads from various software publishers, so if you have a question regarding a particular software contact the publisher directly.
+soft112.com lists download links hosted by Apple Store, so if you have a question regarding a particular software contact the publisher directly.
 The download links for XMPilot Tool 1.0 are provided to you by soft112.com without any warranties, representations or guarantees of any kind, so download it at your own risk.